skynettx/raptor/README.md

 Rename the `SETUP(ADLIB).INI` or the `SETUP(MIDI).INI` file to `SETUP.INI` in Raptor directory.
 If you want Midi over the TinySoundFont lib rename the `TimGM6mb.sf2` to `SoundFont.sf2` or specify the filename in the `SETUP.INI` file:
 `SoundFont=SoundFont.sf2`
 You can use any other GM compatible soundfont in sf2 format.
-For a better Midi sound quality I recommend the [FluidR3_GM.sf2](https://musescore.org/node/101).
+For a better Midi sound quality I recommend the FluidR3_GM.sf2.
-This font is 140 mb so it is not in the repository.
+This font is 140 MB in size, so it is not in the repository.
 To play with one of the following input devices set `Control=0` under the [Setup] section in the `SETUP.INI` file to:
 `Control=0` Keyboard
 `Control=1` Mouse